wlonk/arcadia/rules/index.md

 ## Sessions

-> #### TODO: End of Session move
-> {: .no_toc}
->
-> This needs to be revised as desires are revised.

 At the end of every session, go around the circle.
-Each player tells the group whether they pursued either of their desires.
-For each one they pursued, they get a passion token.
+Each player tells the group whether they hit any of the token triggers for their desires.
+For the highest-rated trigger they hit, they get that many passion tokens.
 What's important here is that they explain how their actions were in support of the desire, and thus contextualize them for the table.

 Present this as a small scene, of your character in repose and reflection.
 Perhaps walking the moors, perhaps brooding in the tower-room, perhaps writing